Juan Fernández (cyclist)

-Juan Fernández Martín (born 5 January 1957 in Alhama de Granada) is a Spanish former professional road racing cyclist and directeur sportif.
+Juan Fernández Martín (born 5 January 1957) is a Spanish former professional road racing cyclist and directeur sportif.
 During his career, he won four stages at the Vuelta a España, as well as the Mountains classification in 1980.
 He also finished third in the World Cycling Championships three times and won the Spanish National Road Race Championship in 1980 and 1988.